agahkarakuzu/twopercenters/paper.md

 The infrastructure we've outlined—Elasticsearch for search, Plotly Dash for visualization, and container-based deployment—represents a practical blueprint for community-driven scholarly tools.
 It's not revolutionary tech, but it doesn't need to be.
 Sometimes the most powerful solution is simply taking control of your own data and tools.

 As AI reshapes how we discover and consume research, having transparent, community-controlled alternatives becomes even more critical.
 The next iteration of our effort will extend the dashboard with the latest dataset releases and evolve the platform to serve as a programmatic API, enabling researchers to access citation metrics directly from their scripts and applications.
 This will further democratize access to bibliometric data and support the development of custom analytical tools built on open infrastructure.

++++ { "part": "acknowledgement" }
+Hosting was provided by NeuroLibre, a next-generation publication platform funded by the Canadian Open Neuroscience Platform, Brain Canada, Quebec Bioimaging Network, and Institut TransMedTech at Polytechnique Montréal.
++++

++++ { "part": "data_availability" }
+The original dataset has been made available by [](https://doi.org/10.1371/journal.pbio.3000384) at https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7.
++++